 - Pack with plastic reduction in mind — take items like reusable cutlery sets and water bottles to aid the refusal of single use plastic once in the destination.
-Recycle packaging before travelling and take items that can’t be recycled locally (for example batteries) back home
+Recycle packaging before traveling and taking items that can’t be recycled locally (for example batteries) back home.

 - Turn off lights, air conditioning and electrical equipment when not in use and keep water usage to a minimum.

 - Select food carefully — where possible choose locally sourced food and if meals are buffets, try small samples first to reduce waste.

 - Avoid peak season travel — not only does this mean fewer crowds, shorter wait times and better availability of the top accommodation it also supports the employment of local guides ensuring they have work year-round.